Pscheidl/raytracer/README.md

 Raycast engine written in Rust.

-4.6.2024 version - 3D raytracer - fixed bouncing ray of the mirror ball, more colors, moving ball

 <img alt="Description" src="https://github.com/PavelVavruska/raytracer/blob/master/raytracer_peek.gif">

+5.6.2024 - two mirror balls, higher resolution, saving rays on the heap 4.6.2024 - fixed bouncing ray of the mirror ball, more colors, moving ball 29.5.2024  - fixed perspective, travel of the ray ends on the wall 9.10.2022 - features one time reflection from mirror balls 6.10.2022 - 2D raytracer (casting rays from the player)

 ## How To Build It ?